Michael Z. Lewin

 Not long after COLLEGE TESTS came out, and then went back in again, my wife and I and two diminutive children (son Roger followed Liz 19 months later) left Manhattan for the greener pastures of Somerset in England: professional writers with young families ought to be in a place where they can grow their own food.
 I liked it in England, and have stayed.

-Around the beginning of 2001 I moved to a flat in Bath – an outrageously beautiful small city – where I have a patio that overlooks Walcot Street, on which one set of my characters, the Lunghis, live and work.
+At the end of 2000 I moved to a flat in Bath – an outrageously beautiful small city – where I have a patio that overlooks Walcot Street, on which one set of my characters, the Lunghis, live and work.

-My crime writing through 2001 is listed in detail in THE RELUCTANT DETECTIVE.
-I have, however, also written quite a bit of non-crime stuff including sports articles, diaries, crossword puzzles, a diet, short stories, revue skits and songs, a stage play for young adults, and even an article on Indianapolis for the NY Times’ “Sophisticated Traveler.”
+My crime writing through 2001 is listed in detail in THE RELUCTANT DETECTIVE although I've continued to write and occasionally publish.
+I have, however, also written quite a bit of non-crime stuff including, as well as books and stories, sports articles, diaries, crossword puzzles, a diet, revue skits and songs, a stage play for young adults, a stage play for a traveling theatre company, and even an article on Indianapolis for the NY Times’ “Sophisticated Traveler.”
+I've also written thirteen radio dramas broadcast on BBC's Radio 4, some of which have also been produced in other countries.
 Best not to think about what litters my office, unpublished.

 Books and first publication details